New Mexico Bowl comes back to Albuquerque

 ALBUQUERQUE, N.M.
 (KRQE) – The 16th annual New Mexico Bowl will return to Albuquerque this year.
-Last year the game was played north of Dallas, in Frico, due to COVID-19 restrictions.
+Last year the game was played north of Dallas, in Frisco, due to COVID-19 restrictions.

 However, the game is set to return to University Stadium on Dec.
 18. On average, the New Mexico Bowl brings about 6,000 people into town, adds about $3.5 million to the local economy.
 The game will air on ESPN and ESPN Radio.